-- 1. Write a simple VB program to find out area and circumference of a rectangle and circle. - 2.
-Write a simple VB program to add the items to list box with user input and move the selected Item to combo box one by one. - 3.
-Write a simple VB program to develop a calculator with basic operation. - 4.
-Design a form using common dialog control to display the font, save and open dialog box without using the action control property. - 5.
-Write a simple program to prepare a Questionnaire. - 6.
-Write a VB Program to develop a menu driven program - a.
-Add a MDI window in the form and arrange them in the cascading/horizontal - b. style using menus (Create a menu to add form, arrange) (Menu Item 1). - c.
-Also change the form color using the menu in another menu item (Menu Item 2). - 7.
-Write a VB application for Student Mark List Processing System.
+- 1. Write a VB.NET program to find out area and circumference of a rectangle and circle. - 2.
+Write a VB.NET program to add the items to list box with user input and move the selected Item to combo box one by one. - 3.
+Write a VB.NET program to develop a calculator with basic operation. - 4.
+Write a VB.NET program to prepare a Questionnaire. - 5.
+Write a VB.NET application for Student Mark List Processing System. - 6.
+Write a VB.NET application for UG admission.

-PYTHON PROGRAMMING-LIST OF PROGRAMS
+PYTHON PROGRAMMING

-- 1. Program using Operators and Expressions.

-- 2. Program using conditional control structures.

-- 3.Program to explore string functions.

-- 4.Program using Arrays.

-- 5.Program to demonstrate the use of lists.

-- 6.Program to demonstrate the use of tuple.

-- 7.Program to implement a dictionary.

-8. Program to demonstrate a file.
+- 1. Write a Python Program using Operators and Expressions. - 2.
+Write a Python Program using conditional control structures and string functions. - 3.
+Write a Python Program using Arrays. - 4.
+Write a Python Program to demonstrate the use of lists and tuple. - 5.
+Write a Python Program to implement a dictionary. - 6.
+Write a Python Program to demonstrate a file.